Mielek/apim-policy-toolkit/docs/QuickStart.md

 The Azure API Management policy toolkit provides a way to test expressions in policy documents.
 To do that we need to create a test project from a solution folder.
 Then we will need to add a reference to the policy project and the testing library.
-Lastly we need to create a test class and write a test for the expression.
+Last, we need to create a test class and write a test for the expression.
 All of that you can do by executing the following commands.

 ```shell